thorsten/phpMyFAQ/docs/installation.md

 - The boolean full-text search will only work with MySQL and if there are some entries in the database (5 or more).
   The term you are looking for should also not be in more than 50% of all your entries, or it will automatically be excluded from search.
 This is not a bug, but rather a feature of MySQL.
-- The search on other databases are using currently the LIKE operator.
+- The search on other databases is using the LIKE operator currently.
-- To improve the search functionality you should use Elasticsearch.
+- To improve the search functionality you should consider using Elasticsearch.

-## Automatic content negotiation
+## Automatic user language detection

 To set the default language in your browser you have to set a variable that gets passed to the web server.
 How this is done depends on the browser you are using.

 - Mozilla Firefox: Tools -> Options -> Content -> Languages
-- Google Chrome / Microsoft Edge / Opera\_ Settings -> Details -> Language settings
+- Google Chrome / Microsoft Edge / Opera: Settings -> Details -> Language settings
 - Safari uses the macOS system preferences to determine your preferred language: System preferences -> International -> Language